dewaldb/executor-moaisdk/README.md

-Just a few helper classes for the games that I am developing using MoaiSDK.
+A few helper classes for the games that I am developing using MoaiSDK.